kostya9/RedditMonitor/README.md

 # RedditMonitor

-C# application to collect images submitted to Reddit, stream them to MongoDB and allow searching similiar images.
+C# application to collect images submitted to Reddit, stream them to MongoDB and allow searching similar images.

 ## ansible